 The first two years are offered on the Lubbock campus, contiguous with Texas Tech University.
 The recreational and cultural resources of the University are available to the medical students.
-For clinical studies, the class is divided with approximately 35 to 40 students in Amarillo, 45 to 50 students in Lubbock, and 60 to 65 students in El Paso.
-The campus at Odessa provides only graduate training and certain undergraduate elective experiences.
+For clinical studies, each class is currently divided with approximately 35 to 40 students in Amarillo, 45 to 50 students in Lubbock, and 60 to 65 students in El Paso.
+The campus at the Permian Basin is anticipated to receive 15-20 third year medical students beginning with the 2009-2010 academic year.

 Assignments to the regional campuses are based to the extent possible on the expressions of student preference obtained prior to entry into the first year.
 There is a possibility for change in assignment for due cause.
-At the beginning of the first year, there is an active orientation program that includes a day spent with students with representatives from the respective regional campuses to which each student has been assigned.
+At the beginning of the first year, there is an active orientation program that includes time with students with representatives from the respective regional campuses to which each student has been assigned.

 At each regional center, clinical students in their third-year rotate through the basic clinical clerkships in Internal Medicine, Surgery, Obstetrics/Gynecology, Psychiatry, Pediatrics, and Family Medicine.
-The students are provided a diversity of experience in community hospitals and in the School of Medicine's own ambulatory clinics.
+The students are provided a diverse experience in community hospitals and in the School of Medicine's ambulatory clinics.
 In the fourth year, students may take elective experiences at any of the regional campuses and at other institutions.

-The educational program at each regional center is comparable as indicated by the number and types of patients seen by students and by student performance on measures such as National Board examinations, oral examinations, departmental examinations, and clinical ratings by faculty.
+The educational program at each regional center is comparable as indicated by the number and types of patients seen by students and by student performance on measures such as National Board of Medical Examiners subject exams, oral examinations, departmental examinations, and clinical ratings by faculty.